Rich-Hamilton88/sql_challenge/README.md

 ## Data Analysis:
-*Please note the queries are available for review under the SQL Queries Folder*
+*Please note the queries are available for review under the SQL Queries Folder.*

 After the database was completed I was able to answer the following question: